tamnguyenvan/screenvivid/README.md

 ## FAQs

 1. **Q: Is ScreenVivid free?**

    A: Yes, ScreenVivid is completely free for personal use.
 However, commercial use is not permitted under our license.

 2. **Q: I see a security warning when downloading and running the installer.
 Is it safe?**

    A: Due to budget constraints, we haven't yet been able to obtain a code signing certificate for our installer.
 This is why you may see security warnings.
 Rest assured, our software is safe to use.
 We're working on getting a certificate as soon as possible to eliminate these warnings.

 3. **Q: Can I contribute to the project?**

    A: Absolutely!
 We welcome contributions from the community.
 Please check our GitHub repository for information on how to contribute, or reach out to us directly if you have specific ideas or skills you'd like to offer.

+4. **Q: I encountered missing packages when installing the .deb file.
+What should I do?**

+   A: You can install the missing packages by running the command `sudo apt install -f`.

 ## Roadmap